der-mac/dermac-kodi/README.md

     }
 ```

-To install a specific version of kodi:
+To install a specific version of kodi on Windows:

 ```puppet
     class { "kodi" :